XDeboratti/rtd-tutorial/docs/source/usage.rst

 Usage Multi-GPU
 ~~~~~~~~~~~~~~~

-To work on multiple GPUs, we need to pass a ``std::vector<int>`` of GPU ids.
-Additionally, we need to set ``shard_size``.
-If we use multiple gpus, a gpu deals with one part of the dataset at once and the parts are being swapped out.
+To work on multiple GPUs, the method ggnn.setGPUs(const std::span<const int>& gpu_ids) has to be used to tell the instance of the ggnn class which GPUs to use.
+Additionally, ``ggnn.setShardSize(const uint32_t N_shard)`` needs to tell the ggnn instance how large each shard should be.
+A gpu deals with one part of the dataset (shard) at once and the parts are being swapped out.
 Therefore, the size of the base dataset has to be evenly divisible by ``shard_size``.
 The code could look as follows:

 .. code:: c++